Jenny Shipley: Prime Minister (1997–1999)

+A series of further welfare reforms were undertaken in 1998, including cutting the Sickness Benefit rate to that of the Unemployment Benefit.
+Emergency Benefit applicants faced compulsory budgeting advice for repeated withdrawals of the benefit.
+A "Work First" set of policies designed to reduce long-term welfare dependency were also launched, building on the work-for-welfare "Community Wage" scheme launched in 1997 that saw those on Unemployment Benefit eligible for an additional $22 per-week if they participated in community work.
+The same year, a controversial Code of Social and Family Responsibility that sought to instill family values was proposed and never passed.

 Shipley, along with the New Zealand Tourism Board, backed the quasi-national emblem of the silver fern on a black background as a possible alternative flag, along the lines of the Canadian flag, but she took pains to publicly dissociate herself from Bolger's support for republicanism.
 As the debate continued in 1999, the Princess Royal visited New Zealand, and Shipley stated, "I am an unashamed royal supporter, along with many New Zealanders".
 However, the debate was muted by the controversy surrounding Tourism Board contracts going to the public-relations firm Saatchi & Saatchi, whose World CEO Kevin Roberts, also an advocate of the silver fern flag, was a good friend of Shipley.

 The APEC Summit was hosted in Auckland in September 1999.
 Shipley met with the President of the United States, Bill Clinton, in one of only two state visits to New Zealand by a US president.

-Shipley was the first Prime Minister to attend the gay and lesbian Hero Parade, being the first National Party leader to seek to make electoral overtures to the gay and lesbian voting public.
+Shipley was the first prime minister to attend the gay and lesbian Hero Parade, being the first National Party leader to seek to make electoral overtures to the gay and lesbian voting public.
 She advocated lowering the alcohol purchase age from 20 to 18 and achieved this in 1999.
 This was part of her expressed desire to expand the traditional National Party voting base.

 Shipley became a member of the Council of Women World Leaders, an international network of current and former women presidents and prime ministers.